ashokponkumar/cloud-monitoring/alerts/rules.md

 	* Token is the UAA or IAM authentication token, or the API key.

 	* Space is the GUID of the space.
-It is only required when you use a UAA token.

 	* Rule_Name is the name of the rule as specified in the field *name*.

+	* METRICS_ENDPOINT represents the entry point to the service.
+Each region has a different URL.
+To get the list of endpoints per region, see [Endpoints](/docs/services/cloud-monitoring/send_retrieve_metrics_ov.html#endpoints).